 Just stick the bamboo skewers into the ground and bend the noodle to slide over them.
 The closer the noodles sit together the better the tunnel will be.

-Each child got their own canvas and I set out three colors of paint per “pallet” (I used paper plates).
+Each child got their own canvas and I set out three colors of paint per “pallet” (I used paper plates, but these pallets from Amazon would have been perfect).
 To keep from getting the colors too muddy I chose two primary colors plus the color they create when mixed.
 The kids still shared pallets so we ended up with some muddy canvases, but they had fun!

 In addition to the paint and brushes, I also set out foam letters.
 These could be used to spell out their name or a short message, then paint over them.
 Once the paint is dry, the stickers can be removed to reveal the words!

 After all the cake and paint, the kids were pretty messy.
 I anticipated this and ended the afternoon with a bubble bath!
 A small kiddie pool was filled with soap.
 I ended up using 3/4 a bottle of Mr. Bubbles bubble bath, but we experimented with Dawn dish soap first.
 Honestly, the dish soap made more bubbles and they were a lot denser for playing with.
 But the bubble bath was good because it ended up in a lot of eyes and mouths.
 Dish soap would have burned…

 Then I turned my hose sprayer to jet and filled it up.
 Another option would be to bring a hand mixer to the pool to mix the soap if you don’t have a sprayer with a jet-setting.